 Policy makers would need to embark on round after round of stimulus, as they’ve been doing, directly or indirectly, rightly or not, since the Greenspan era.
 There would be no end in sight, apart from chronic inflation should the government mismanage the economy (which, to us, is quite likely to happen).

 The MMT ‘solution’ for controlling inflation – taxation – would see living standards collapse and deflation quickly follow, because it would attack the very parts of the economic framework that had become bloated under MMT.
 This means that MMT doesn’t really change anything as it is likely to be faced with the same (but bigger and scarier) ghosts that we’re currently facing, but without having an answer for them either.
 MMT would again need to re-invent even more unconventional measures to plug the output gap.
-It would be never ending.
+It would be never-ending.

 Policy makers who favor the fiscal expenditure packages proposed by MMT believe they can control inflation.
 But policy makers who favored the monetary path thought that they could control deflation (something that was only partially true and very expensive for all but asset owners).
 If inflation gives way to hyperinflation, then the attempts to tax consumption back to manageable levels are likely to lead to deflation, although we can’t really know.
 What we do know is that MMT is aligned with how central banks and governments have decided to progressively respond to the problem of chronic lack of demand; it simply is a more extreme version of what we’ve seen to date.

-The problem with these answers offered by monetary leaders and politicians is that they’re not solving the real problem (little demand), because the only way to solve it would be to, in our view:
+The problem with these answers offered by monetary leaders and politicians is that they’re not solving the real problem (little demand) because the only way to solve it would be to, in our view:

 Given that we can’t forecast the latter, we can only speculate on the former.
 The adjustment needed is incredibly painful on a social, political and economic level, which is why no one is incentivized to face reality.
 Everyone is aligned in kicking the can down the road.

 And, whilst we keep on doing that, we’ll avoid facing the much needed adjustment at the expense of increasing the size of the problem.
-What we need remember, though, is that we’re paying current demand with future demand, and the more we spend now, the less we’ll have in the future to spend.
+What we need to remember, though, is that we’re paying current demand with future demand, and the more we spend now, the less we’ll have in the future to spend.

 And so, who will ultimately pick up the bill?
 Probably our kids, or their kids, depending on how long we can keep the charade in place.